One Section Available to Choose From:

 In this free, open course, you will gain an understanding of the various fields of engineering and explore the engineering design process, from conceptual design and optimal choice evaluation to project construction and the need for engineering ethics.

-This introductory course is a recommended prerequisite for Brown’s pre-college online Engineering courses, which focus on the specific fields of biomedical engineering, materials science and engineering, and renewable energy engineering.
+This introductory course is a recommended prerequisite for Brown’s pre-college online Engineering courses, which focus on the specific fields of biomedical engineering, materials engineering, and renewable energy engineering.

 Learn more about your instructor for this course.